Green Energy Program for Airports Will Create Dramatic Savings on Energy Costs

-Claremont, CA—Today, New Bedford Panoramex Corporation (NBP) announced the launch of a new partnership with the Federal Aviation Administration (FAA) that will revolutionize usage and efficiency at our nation’s airports.
+Claremont, CA—Today, New Bedford Panoramex Corporation (NBP) announced the launch of a new partnership with the Federal Aviation Administration (FAA) that will revolutionize energy usage and efficiency at our nation’s airports.
 Recently, NBP was awarded a contract, through a competitive bidding process, to replace legacy Precision Approach Path Indicator (PAPI) systems powered by antiquated incandescent lamps with up to 400 systems that are by powered by Light Emitting Diode (LED) lamps.
-Once implemented, this program could cut costs for PAPI systems at U.S. airports by seventy five percent.
+Once implemented, this program could cut energy costs for PAPI systems at U.S. airports by seventy five percent.

 “The newly designed Next Generation PAPI will seamlessly allow airports to run greener, leaner and more efficiently while dramatically reducing environmental costs and the impact associated with older incandescent lamps,” said NBP President Steven Ozuna.
 “These new systems are real game changers that will provide dramatic energy savings to airports and taxpayers— at a time when they are needed the most.”